Titling a Vehicle or Trailer in Virginia

 - Proof of address

 - Title or registration card from your previous state of residence or a branch of the United States Armed Forces with your name appearing as owner, OR previous owner's out-of-state title signed over to you.
 NOTE: If you register a vehicle using an out-of-state registration card, you will only receive a Virginia registration card.
 You will not receive a Virginia title until you submit the out-of-state title to the Virginia DMV.

 - Proof of purchase price if you purchased the vehicle within the preceding 12 months.
 The proof of purchase may be a buyer's order, bill of sale, or the seller's declared sale price on the title.
-The bill of sale can be a handwritten statement signed by the seller or purchaser or a Vehicle Price Certification (Bill of Sale) (SUT 1) signed by the seller and purchaser.
+The bill of sale can be a handwritten statement signed by the seller and purchaser or a Vehicle Price Certification (Bill of Sale) (SUT 1) signed by the seller or purchaser.
 Vehicles that have been owned for 12 months or more do not need proof of the purchase price.
 Refer to Step 2 for additional information about sales and use tax which may require additional documents.